 This picture has its own page with more detail, click here to see it.

 Potters often encounter the problem shown here.
 These pieces are fired at cone 6.
 They are decorated with underglazes made from a mix of porcelain powders and stains.
-The transparent glaze works over certain colors (e.g. the light blue), but over others, it is full of microbubbles and pinholes.
+The transparent glaze works over certain colors but on others, it is full of microbubbles and pinholes.
 The potter has not had success finding a transparent overglaze that works consistently.
-As can be seen here, stain types used in underglazes behave differently; they are not just inert powders.
-Also, stain manufacturers do not mix stains with porcelain to making underglazes.
+Stain manufacturers do not mix stains with porcelain to making underglazes.

-So, although closer control of the transparent glaze thickness or a more fluid melt glaze recipe might help, the real solution lies with the underglaze recipes used here.
-An ideal bisque-stage underglaze is sinter-bonded but not sealed, accepting glaze water.
+So, although closer control of the transparent glaze thickness or a more fluid melt glaze recipe might help, the real solution may lie with the underglaze recipes used here.
+An ideal bisque-stage underglaze is sinter-bonded but not sealed (therefore not accepting glaze water).
 An ideal fired underglaze also has controlled maturity: enough glass development to bond well to the body and promote glaze acceptance, but not so much that edge-bleeding and opacity loss occur.
 This state of 'controlled maturity' is also more likely to match body thermal expansion.
 The cost savings and the potential to fine-tune each color to your exact needs can be powerful motivations to use DIY underglazes.

 | Glossary |